585 Grove Street, Suite G-10, Herndon, VA 20170 · Mon-Fri 9am-6pm (703) 783-2050 · Contact

 Crucial Pro 32GB DDR5 Best RAM upgrade 32GB (2x16GB), 6000MHz, CL36 RAM upgrade for modern games See on Amazon

-Keychron V3 Max Best mechanical keyboard TKL wireless, hot-swap, Gateron Red Everyday + gaming typing See on Amazon
+Keychron V3 Max Best mechanical keyboard TKL wireless, hot-swap, Gateron Brown Everyday + gaming typing See on Amazon

 Logitech G Pro X Superlight 2 Best gaming mouse 60g wireless, HERO 2 sensor, 8kHz polling FPS and esports See on Amazon

-SteelSeries Arctis Nova 5 Wireless Best gaming headset Neodymium drivers, 60-hr battery, 100+ EQ presets Wireless multi-platform See on Amazon
+SteelSeries Arctis Nova 5 Wireless Best gaming headset Neodymium drivers, up to 60hr battery, 100+ EQ presets Wireless multi-platform See on Amazon

 On this page